-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Successor as of December 31, 2006 and 2007, and the results of the Predecessor's operations and its cash flows for the 174-day period ended June 23, 2005 and the results of the Successor's operations and its cash flows for the 233-day period ended December 31, 2006 and 2007, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Successor as of December 31, 2006 and 2007, and the results of the Predecessor's operations and its cash flows for the 174-day period ended June 23, 2005 and the results of the Successor's operations and its cash flows for the 233-day period ended December 31, 2005 and for the years ended December 31, 2006 and 2007, in conformity with U.S. generally accepted accounting principles.